The Graduate School

 Postdoctoral Fellowships

-Those individuals who are exemplary scholars, who have recently been awarded a doctoral degree, but who wish to continue their education and research experience under the direction of a professor at New Mexico State University are classified as postdoctoral.
+Those individuals who are exemplary scholars, who have recently been awarded a doctoral degree, but who wish to continue their education and research experience under the direction of a professor at New Mexico State University are classified as postdoctoral fellows.
 The postdoctoral fellowship is a regular professional appointment normally for one or two years.
 Under no circumstances will an individual remain in this classification for more than three years.

 Postdoctoral fellowships are advertised and applications are submitted to the hiring department in compliance with the guidelines for hiring professional staff, but without the requirement for a position description questionnaire.
 An “E-Hire" staffing authorization request must be submitted to the office of Human Resources by the hiring department.
 No offer of employment may be made until approval has been given by Human Resources.
 Persons classified as postdoctoral fellows pay Social Security and New Mexico State Educational Retirement.